Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-monsters-g-w.md

 nature's ally,* except it summons 10 HD of vermin per level), and *vermin plague* (as *insect plague).*Caster level 20th.

+### Special Qualities
-**Special Qualities:** A worm that walks retains any special abilities it had in life and gains those mentioned below.
+A worm that walks retains any special abilities it had in life and gains those mentioned below.

 ***Blindsight (Ex):***Worms that walk have blindsight 300 ft.